-The Director of BA Criminology is responsible for the efficient running of the Criminology degree programme.
+The Directors of the BA and MA Criminology are responsible for the efficient running of those programmes.

 9.2 Academic Advisors / mentor

 You will be assigned an academic member of staff as your Academic Advisor / Mentor.
 We advise that you try and meet them early in the 1st semester and then on a regular basis to discuss your academic progress during their office hours.